 Several targeted therapies are approved by the FDA for specific cancers.
 Examples include HER2 targeted therapy for HER2-positive breast cancer, BRAF inhibitors for BRAF-mutated melanoma, and EGFR inhibitors for EGFR-mutated non-small cell lung cancer.
 However, no targeted therapies are currently approved to treat CUP specifically, and the targeted drugs approved for other cancers have not been tested for CUP.

 The efficacy of targeted treatment aimed at these detected molecular abnormalities has not yet been adequately tested in patients with CUP.
 However, a few such patients treated outside of clinical trials (with clinically available drugs) have had excellent responses.
 In ongoing clinical trials, people with CUP whose tumors have specific molecular abnormalities are being treated with drugs targeted against that abnormality.
 These clinical trials provide a major opportunity to identify additional effective treatment options for specific patient groups.

 New types of treatment.
 Many new drugs are being tested for the first time in studies called phase I clinical trials.
 Usually, these clinical trials are not specifically for CUP, but accept patients of all types of cancer who have already received all standard treatments.
 The goals of these studies are to identify the side effects and best doses for these new drugs, as well as to learn if they could be effective against cancer.

 Palliative care/supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current cancer treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?

-If you would like additional information about the latest areas of research regarding CUP, explore these related items that take you outside of this guide:
+If you would like more information about the latest areas of research in CUP, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases.